Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: The Hoare and Smyth power constructions

-This means that $\mathcal H(f)$ preserves arbitrary suprema.
+where the symbol $``\subseteq"$ is guaranteed by the continuity of $f$.
+Thus we conclude that $\mathcal H(f)$ preserves arbitrary suprema.
 Additionally, one can verify that $\mathcal H$ preserves the identities and the compositions of any two morphisms.
 Along with the above, we can obtain the following result.

 \begin{lemma} $\mathcal H$ is a functor from $\mathbf{WF}$ to $\mathbf{CL}$. \end{lemma}